 2. Create Compelling Subject Lines

-Use Personalization: Include the recipient’s name or other personalized information.
+Use Personalization: Use personalized email marketing strategies that include the recipient’s name or other personalized information.

 Create a Sense of Urgency: Use phrases like “Limited Time Offer” or “Act Now.”